Science and Technology

 Rainer Hillenbrand is an Ikerbasque Research Professor and Nanooptics Group Leader at the nanoscience research center CIC nanoGUNE BRTA in San Sebastian (Basque Country, Spain), and a Joint Professor at the University of the Basque Country.
 He is also co-founder of the company neaspec GmbH (Germany), which develops and manufactures near-field optical microscopes.
 From 1998 to 2007 he worked at the Max-Planck-Institute for Biochemistry (Martinsried, Germany), where he led the Nano-Photonics Research Group from 2003 to 2007.
 He obtained his PhD degree in physics from the Technical University of Munich in 2001.
 Hillenbrand pioneered the development of infrared near-field nanoscopy and nanospectroscopy, and its applications in nanophotonics, polaritonics, materials sciences and soft matter sciences.
 In 2014 he received the Ludwig-Genzel-Price “for the design and development of infrared near-field spectroscopy and the application of the novel spectroscopy method in different fields of natural sciences”.

-Monika Goikoetxea GOIKOETXEA LARRUSKAIN
+Monika Goikoetxea Larruskain

 CIC nanoGUNE